The Characters of Christmas – Simeon

 Luke 2:27-30 “And he came by the Spirit into the temple: and when the parents brought in the child Jesus, to do for him after the custom of the law, Then took he him up in his arms, and blessed God, and said, Lord, now lettest thou thy servant depart in peace, according to thy word: For mine eyes have seen thy salvation,”

-Simeon took Jesus up in his arms and blessed God, then he proclaimed that he was ready to die.
+Simeon took Jesus up in his arms and blessed God, and then he proclaimed that he was ready to die.
 God had not spoken to Israel as a nation in over 400 years.
 Yet, he did speak specifically to certain individuals who lived in faithfulness to Him.
 Simeon was one of those men.
 Can you imagine holding the Son of God?
 Looking into the face of “God in the flesh.”
 I can’t even imagine bowing before him.
 I don’t feel worthy to stand in his presence.
-Yet this child that Simeon was holding, would make it possible for sinful men to be forgiven, and when His righteousness is applied to men’s lives they can stand in God’s presence.
+Yet this child that Simeon was holding would make it possible for sinful men to be forgiven, and when His righteousness is applied to men’s lives, they can stand in God’s presence.

 Luke2:34-35 “And Simeon blessed them, and said unto Mary his mother, Behold, this child is set for the fall and rising again of many in Israel; and for a sign which shall be spoken against; (Yea, a sword shall pierce through thy own soul also,) that the thoughts of many hearts may be revealed.”